Skip to main content

 Crowe 5-159

-Hanna Tzuker Seltzer was born and raised in Jerusalem, where she also studied Film and Television.
-Her short narrative film was aired on Israeli TV and was awarded the Snunit Prize for emerging Israeli filmmakers.
+Hanna Tzuker Seltzer was born and raised in Jerusalem, where she also studied Film & Television.
+Her short narrative film aired on the prominent Israeli network Arutz Shtayim (“Channel 2”) and was awarded the channel’s Snunit Prize for emerging Israeli filmmakers.
 Prior to her PhD studies at the University of California Berkeley, she graduated summa cum laude from the Hebrew University in Jerusalem, earning her BA in Hebrew Literature with Designated Emphasis in Creative Writing.
-Hanna also holds a certificate in teaching Hebrew as a Second Language from the Rothberg International School at the Hebrew University, where she taught in the Summer Ulpan.
-She has also taught at the Milah Ulpan in Jerusalem.
-During her doctoral studies at UC Berkeley (Ph.D., 2017, Jewish Studies), she taught courses in modern Hebrew language and Jewish Studies, earning UC Berkeley’s Outstanding Graduate Instructor Award.
-Hanna also studied Yiddish and examined its complex connection to Israeli history, literature, and culture.
+Dr. Seltzer also holds a certificate in teaching Hebrew as a Second Language from the Rothberg International School at the Hebrew University, where she taught in the Summer Ulpan.
+Dr. Seltzer is also the director of the Hebrew Program at Northwestern and received The Council on Language Instruction’s 2023-2024 Excellence in Language Teaching Award.
+She teaches advanced Hebrew classes on Israeli literature and film as well as on Israeli and Jewish literature and film for the general community of students.

 Meeting Info